-The Pegasus Academy Trust has one trade union representative.
-The individual worked on a 0.2 FTE contract April to August 2020 exclusively on trade union work/facilities time at a cost of £8,007.
+The Pegasus Academy Trust has one trade union representative remunerated through facilities time arrangements.
+This individual worked on a 0.2 FTE contract September 2020 to August 2021 exclusively on trade union work/facilities time at a cost of £10,175.
 No other duties are carried out by the individual and therefore 100% of this time is for trade union work and activities.
-The total pay bill during the year ended 31 August 2020 was £8,842,000 (excluding FRS 102 adjustment), and the individual's cost makes up 0.09% of this.
+The total pay bill for the Trust during the year ended 31 August 2021 was circa £9,129,000 (excluding FRS 102 adjustment), and the individual's cost makes up 0.1% of this.
 However, the full amount is reimbursed by The Collegiate Trust and therefore the net cost to the Academy Trust is zero.
+This accounting year is the last year of employment for this member of staff before retirement.